Irish Eggs Benedict with Corned BeefJump to Recipe

 My favorite thing about St. Patty’s Day though isn’t the oddly colored beer, but instead it’s a good corned beef.
 It’s not every year that I’ll spend the time (and plan ahead enough) to corn my own brisket, but if I do, I’m definitely slicing off a few extra pieces for these benedicts the next day.
 WOWZA they are good.

-Of course, there’s no need to corn your own brisket to make these reuben eggs benedicts.
+Of course, there’s no need to corn your own brisket to make these Irish eggs benedicts with corned beef.
 Corned beef from your deli works perfectly as well.

 Pile it high and good luck to ya!